 Residual waste treatment

-Despite ongoing work to reduce and recycle as much as possible, it is inevitable a certain amount of waste will need to be disposed of.
+Despite on-going work to reduce and recycle as much as possible, it is inevitable a certain amount of waste will need to be disposed of.
 To deal with this, Essex County Council and Southend-on-Sea Borough Council have signed a contract with Urbaser Balfour Beatty to build and operate a mechanical biological treatment facility to treat residual waste.
-The facility will be built at Courtauld Road in Basildon.
+The facility is currently being built at Courtauld Road in Basildon.

 Essex County Council is committed to the introduction of new composting technologies to treat food waste and garden waste collected from households by district and borough councils.